Simucube/simucube-docs.github.io/docs/Tuner/Command line options.md

 ```
 sc-tuner.exe [options] [profile file...]
   Launching secondary instance will pass the arguments to the primary instance

 Options:
   profile file(s)         - Path to one or more profile files that should be imported to the local database.
   --start-all             - Start all connected devices.
 Works only when given to the secondary
                             instance.
 WILL CAUSE DEVICES TO MOVE.
   --load uuid1,uuid2..    - Load profiles using unique identifiers.
 Profile identifiers must be followed in comma separated list.
                             NOTE: Will overwrite any unsaved changes!
   --tray                  - Don't create a window.
 Only launch as a tray icon.
                             If given to secondary instance, then primary instance window won't be brought on top.
   --no-minimize-to-tray   - Close application once the main window is closed.
+  --read-only-mode        - Starts Tuner in read only mode or changes already running Tuner instace to read only mode.
+                            In read only mode profiles can be changed but not edited
+  --locked-mode           - Starts Tuner in locked mode or changes already running Tuner instace to locked mode.
+                            In locked mode profiles can not be changed or edited
+  --normal-mode           - Changes already running Tuner instance to normal mode.
   --help                  - Print this information and exit.
   --version               - Print software version number and exit.

 ```